nrw-digital/week-notes/en/updates/_posts/2023-01-20-week-notes.md

 + Phil has started the next phase of the forestry project to look at the managing your woodland, licences and permits

 + Laura and Lucinda have been working on updating the ‘flood risk activity permit’ application form to make it work better for agents / consultants who are completing the form on behalf of someone else

++ Defra launched their Welsh language 'Get a fishing licence' service.
+James and Manon from the Translations Team worked with Defra on making sure this service worked as smoothly in the Welsh as the English.
+We've had some great feedback already from users.